biothings/biothings_explorer/docs/README-writing-x-bte.md

 ### Combinations

 Figure out what combinations/combos of things there are, and make a list of them.
+These will become the operations of the "x-bte operations".
 It can help to run practice queries where you start with a subject ID and try to retrieve relationship info and object IDs.

 * API data tends to have only specific types of associations / relationships
 * A "combo" includes: